ithemes/iThemes-Security/readme.txt

 = Detect =

-Should all the protection fail Better WP Security will still monitor your site and report attempts to scan it (automatically blocking suspicious users) as well as any changes to the filesystem that might indicate a compromise.
+Should all the protection fail iThemes Security will still monitor your site and report attempts to scan it (automatically blocking suspicious users) as well as any changes to the filesystem that might indicate a compromise.

 * Detect bots and other attempts to search for vulnerabilities
 * Monitor filesystem for unauthorized changes

 = Recover =

-Finally, should the worst happen Better WP Security will make regular backups of your WordPress database (should you choose to do so) allowing you to get back online quickly in the event someone should compromise your site.
+Finally, should the worst happen iThemes Security will make regular backups of your WordPress database (should you choose to do so) allowing you to get back online quickly in the event someone should compromise your site.

 * Create and email database backups on a customizable schedule